goshanraj-g/forge/README.md

 # Forge

-Forge is a factory scheduling demo; it models a production floor, introduces disruptions such as machine failures and late shipments, and measures whether replanning improves delivery performance and cost.
+Forge is an agentic manufacturing ERP prototype; it models a production floor, introduces disruptions such as machine failures and late shipments, and measures whether replanning improves delivery performance and cost.